 Accomplished graphic artist with 5 years of experience using expert-level, industry-leading design tools from Adobe.
-Certified in Graphic Design Elements by University of Colorado Boulder.
+Certified in Graphic Design Elements by the University of Colorado Boulder.

-Read more: How to Write a Summary of Qualifications
+Read more: How To Write a Summary of Qualifications

 Your work experience section is a vital component of your resume.
 The content of this section shows employers your qualifications and skills so they can assess if they are fitted with the position.
-While it is important to convey your experience with certain responsibilities, listing them as accomplishments is more impactful and provides the employer direct value you have demonstrated at another organization.
+While it is important to convey your experience with certain responsibilities, listing them as accomplishments is more impactful and provides the direct value you have demonstrated at another organization.